EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Encoding-based MAC Design

-The encoding-based MAC array have slightly better throughput and latency than those of the traditional systolic array under the same size while achieving a much lower area cost and power consumption.
-Assume that a weight matrix $W$ with a size of $N \times N$ has been loaded into the encoding-based array and the traditional MAC array.
+The encoding-based MAC array has slightly better throughput and latency compared to the traditional systolic array under the same size while achieving a much lower area cost and power consumption.
+Assume that a weight matrix with a size of $N \times N$ has been loaded into the encoding-based array and the traditional MAC array with a same size of $N \times N$.
 The clock period is denoted as $T$.
-To finish a computation between an input matrix $I_0$ with a size of $N \times N$, the latency of the encoding-based array and the traditional MAC array are $(2N-1)T$ and $(3N-2)T$, respectively.
-To evaluate the throughput, we assume that $m$ input matrices with sizes of $N \times N$ need to be processed by the MAC arrays.
-The throughputs of the encoding-based array and the traditional MAC array are $\frac{m}{[(2N-1) + N(m-1)] \times T}$ and $\frac{m}{[(3N-2) + N(m-1)] \times T}$, respectively.
-The proposed design exhibits a higher performance, and the throughputs of these designs becomes nearly the same as $m$ becomes large.
+To finish a computation between an input matrix with a size of $N \times N$, the latency of the encoding-based array and the traditional MAC array are $2NT$ and $(3N-2)T$, respectively.
+To evaluate the throughput, we assume that $l$ input matrices with sizes of $N \times N$ need to be processed by the MAC arrays.
+The throughputs of the encoding-based array and the traditional MAC array are $l / ((2N + N(l-1))T)$ and $l / ((3N-2 + N(l-1))T)$ , respectively.
+The proposed design exhibits a slightly smaller latency and higher throughput, and the throughputs of these designs become nearly the same when $l$ goes larger and larger.

-The proposed new encoding technique is not limited to simplifying the traditional multiplier in the MAC array.
-For example, it can process the truth table of multiplication with non-uniform quantization directly without requiring the conversion of the non-uniform encoding into the two's complement as required in the traditional design.
-In such a case, the final hardware design becomes specific for neural networks with the corresponding non-uniform quantization, but the hardware cost can be reduced even further in such application-specific computing scenarios.
-Since the inputs of the multipliers and the final output of the MAC operations are in the original formats defined by neural networks, this new design is also compatible with the existing training and inference frameworks of neural networks.